Automorphisms of Generalized Fermat manifolds: Abstract

 \section{Abstract}

-Let $k,n \geq 2$ be integers.
-A compact complex manifold $M$ of dimension $d \geq 1$ is called a generalized Fermat manifold of type $(d;k,n)$ if there is a Galois holomorphic branched covering $\pi:M \to {\mathbb P}^{d}$, with deck group ${\mathbb Z}_{k}^{n} \cong H<{\rm Aut}(M)$, whose branch divisor consists of $n+1$ hyperplanes in general position (each one of branch order $k$).
-In this case, we also say that $H$ is a generalized Fermat group of type $(d;k,n)$.
-By Serre's cohomological criterion, it is known that $M$ is algebraic.
-In this paper we are concerned with finding explicit equations for $M$ and for $H$.
+Let $d \geq 1$, $k \geq 2$ and $n\geq d+1$ be integers.
+A $d$-dimensional smooth complex algebraic variety $M$ is called a generalized Fermat variety of type $(d;k,n)$ if there is a Galois holomorphic branched covering $\pi:M \to {\mathbb P}^{d}$, with deck group $H\cong {\mathbb Z}_{k}^{n}$, whose branch divisor consists of $n+1$ hyperplanes in general position, each one of branch order $k$.
+In this case, $H$ is called a generalized Fermat group of type $(d;k,n)$.
+In previous work, we proved that the generalized Fermat group $H$ is unique in the following cases: (i) $d=1$ and $(k-1)(n-1)>2$, or (ii) $d \geq 2$ and $(d;k,n) \notin \{(2;2,5), (2;4,3)\}$.
+To obtain this uniqueness fact, we used a differential method due to Kontogeorgis.
+This paper provides a different and shorter proof of the uniqueness of $H$.
+We also study the locus of fixed points of subgroups of $H$.

-If $d=1$, then explict equations for $M$ are known (as a suitable fiber product of classical Fermat curves of degree $k$) and, for $(k-1)(n-1)>2$, it is known that $H$ is the unique generalized Fermat group of type $(1;k,n)$.